w3c/node-w3capi/README.md

 You can list all specifications, or get a single one using its shortname.
 For a given specification, you can list its versions and for a given version its editors and deliverers (the groups who shipped it), as well as which versions were the previous or next.
 You can know which specification supersedes or was superseded by which other.
+You can use `latest()` to get the latest version without having to list them.

 ### Groups